vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-asserted-ids/README.md

 Every Cadmus object (item, part or fragment) has its own own _globally unique identifier_, which is an opaque GUID like `401267e7-282c-40e6-8f47-67be54382b07`.
 These identify the objects; but the framework is completely agnostic with reference to their model: the item is just an empty box, while objects put in it (parts or fragments) can have any model.
 This is a requirement for those objects to be composable and reusable in the context of an open-ended, dynamic modeling.

-The only way Cadmus has to link a part or an entry inside it is via "pins", i.e. name=value pairs which the part or fragment exposes in the index whenever it is saved.
+The only way Cadmus has to link a part or an entry inside it is via "**pins**", i.e. name=value pairs which the part or fragment exposes in the index whenever it is saved.
 The part or fragment is the only component which knows what is inside its model; for the rest of the system, it is (and must be) a blackbox.
-Therefore, these pins act as target points for internal links.
+Therefore, these pins are assigned by the object itself by reflecting on its own data, and act as target points for internal links.

 Typically, according to the nature of each model, some pins can be designed to be used as anchor points and refer to the object as a whole, or to an entry in its model, when the model contains multiple entries.
 For instance, in a part with a list of manuscript [decorations](https://github.com/vedph/cadmus-codicology/blob/master/docs/cod-decorations.md), there are multiple entries, one per decoration; and one might want to target a specific decoration.
 To this end, each decoration has an `eid` property which represents a human-friendly, arbitrary string used to identify it, like `angel`.
 These identifiers are like the IDs you may type in a TEI document using the `@xml:id` attribute: they are short and human-friendly, and also allow to deeply link a subset of the object's data.

 So, internal IDs are human-friendly identifiers connected to any data in the Cadmus database.
 They can refer to:

-- a specific entry inside a part or fragment containing multiple entries (typically via a property conventionally named `eid`);
+- a specific _internal entry_ inside a part or fragment containing multiple entries (typically via a property conventionally named `eid`);
-- a specific part or fragment (via any of its pins designed or chosen to represent the object as a whole);
+- a specific _part or fragment_ (via any of its pins designed or chosen to represent the object as a whole);
-- an item as a whole (via its [metadata part](https://github.com/vedph/cadmus-general/blob/master/docs/metadata.md)'s `eid` metadatum): this is more tricky, because items are just containers of parts and fragments.
+- an _item_ as a whole (via its [metadata part](https://github.com/vedph/cadmus-general/blob/master/docs/metadata.md)'s `eid` metadatum): this is more tricky, because items are just containers of parts and fragments.
 So, they have no pins at all on their own, except for those connected to their fixed set of metadata (like title), which usually are not convenient as identifiers, unless you have a well-defined convention for assigning titles.
 So, conventionally the metadata part is used to provide a human-friendly ID for the item as a whole: whenever the item contains that part, and that part has a metadatum with name=`eid`, this is assumed to be the item's human-friendly ID.
 So, a user might enter a metadatum like e.g. `eid`=`vat_lat_123`, and use it as the human friendly identifier for a manuscript item corresponding to Vat.Lat.123.

 Thus, ultimately all EIDs are based on a search pins.
-Each pin name is unique only in the context of the part or fragment defining it, so that pin design is not constrained; yet, a pin can easily be turned into a globally unique identifier by adding to it other data.
+Each _pin name is unique only in the context of the part or fragment defining it_, so that pin design is not constrained; yet, a pin can easily be turned into a globally unique identifier by adding to it other data.
 For instance, given that every part or fragment has its own globally unique ID, you can just prepend it to the pin name to get a globally unique internal ID pointing to a specific feature of a specific part or fragment.
 Thus, we get the best of both worlds: when entering data, users are free to define pins as arbitrary, easy to use strings (e.g. "angel1", "angel2", "devil", etc.); but the general architecture also provides a way for making them globally unique, so they do not have to worry about that.
 All what they need to care about is that they are unique within the part or fragment they are editing.

+---

 ## ID Components